-A final background will come from accidental coincidences.
-Accidental backgrounds were less than 10% in the Cornell and SLAC experiments, which had orders-of-magnitude worse duty factors, so that we anticipate negligible accidental rates for the present proposal.
-This is supported by the accidental rate of less than 1 count in four days in the entire di-lepton mass region observed in the JLab sub-threshold experiment.
+We can compare these estimates with the experimental observations.
+Accidental backgrounds were less than 10% in the Cornell and SLAC experiments, which had orders-of-magnitude worse duty factors.
+This is supported by the accidental rate of less than 1 count in four days in the entire di-lepton mass region observed in the JLab sub-threshold experiment E-03-008.